dwaithe/MaximaFinder/README.md

 * find_maxima.ipynb - pure Python version of the code (slow).
 * find_maxima_cython.ipynb - Python and Cython version of the code (super fast) which requires compilation.

 To build the cython version of the code (recommended).
-Please naviagate to the cython_findmaxima directory and run:
+To do so please :

+Either use pip.
+E.g python3 -m pip install findmaxima2d.

+Or to install from this repository please run:
-    python setup.py build-ext --inplace  This will install the package locally (recommended).
+    python setup.py build-ext --inplace  This will install the package locally.
     To install into your Python's site-packages directory: python setup.py install